 The speed with which means of communication is developing is enough to make anyone’s head spin.
 With the old giants like Youtube, Facebook and Instagram being joined by newer platforms such as the content sharing based Vero or the artistic collaboration platform Daisie, it is often hard to keep track of just where you should be connecting with customers.

-Social media customer care, is the process of an online guided experience for customers.
+Social media customer care, is the process of an online guided experience for customers and should certainly form part of your social media strategy.
 The more traditional concept of customer service relations, CSR, is similar but relies on more conventional approaches such as follow up emails or phone calls.

 Providing customer service on social media is not only convenient for your customers, but it is less resource intensive for you, with solutions to problems being fixed for a fraction of the cost compared with other solutions such as customer call centres or email.